By: Nicole Cutts, Ph.D.

 - Balancing school, extracurricular activities and sports (especially when athletes are trying to get scholarships)

-- The prevalence of drugs and alcohol and the rates of abuse of said substances.
+- The prevalence of medicines and alcohol and the rates of abuse of said substances.

 - Gaining good employment and affordable housing in a shifting economy.